rdevaul/yapCAD/README.md

 	>>> add(vect(10,4),vect(10,9))  ## add operates in 3-space
     [20, 13, 0, 1.0]

-Of course, you can specify all three coordinates using `vect`.
-To specify all four coordinates, just make the vector manually.
+Of course, you can specify all three (or even four) coordinates using `vect`.

 Since it gets ugly to look at a bunch of [x, y, z, w] lists that all end in `0, 1]` when you are doing 2D stuff, yapCAD provides a